 School clothing should be child-manageable and appropriate for movement.
 We request that a seasonally appropriate complete change of clothing be stored in your child's cubby at all times.
-Elementary students are expected to follow the elementary dress code (please see the Elementary Dress Code section of this handbook).
+Elementary and Middle School students are expected to follow the school uniform (please see the Uniform section of this Handbook).
 The school is not responsible for clothing that is not taken home at the end of the year or if a child withdraws from school.